acryptos/docs.acryptos.com/README.md

 1. Yield optimizer ACryptoS Vaults

-2. Stablecoin DEX ACryptoS StableSwap.
+2. Stablecoin DEX ACryptoS StableSwap

 Our tokenomics and fees are designed to